The TSS visa and Labour Market Testing (LMT) – No more Gumtree ads!

 - on national radio.
 Radio with ‘national reach’ includes radio programmes that are broadcast or syndicated nationally.

-- If the advertisement is published on a website, the Department expects the advertisement to have been “live” for at least 21 consecutive calendar days.
+- If the advertisement is published on a website, the Department expects the advertisement to have been “live” for at least 21 consecutive calendar days (or at least 28 days for nominations lodged on or after 12/08/18).

-- If the advertisement is published in print media or on radio, the Department expects that applications or expressions of interest for the advertised position were accepted for at least 21 consecutive calendar days.
+- If the advertisement is published in print media or on radio, the Department expects that applications or expressions of interest for the advertised position were accepted for at least 21 consecutive calendar days (or at least 28 days for nominations lodged on or after 12/08/18).

 - Advertising can have been carried out by a third party if authorised to do so by the sponsor (for example, an associated business or a recruitment agency).
 The Department doesn’t require the sponsor to have placed the advertisement itself.